devilyard/typhoon-batman/README.md

 # typhoon-batman

-typhoon-batman is a java mqtt client for v3.1 and v3.1.1, support socket, socket with ssl, web scoket and secure web socket protocol.
+typhoon-batman is a java mqtt client for v3.1 and v3.1.1, supports socket, socket with ssl, web scoket and secure web socket protocol.

 ## how to begin?